Compliance Hub

 • Regular AML training sessions: Conducting regular training programs to educate employees about AML regulations, red flags, and reporting obligations helps them understand their role in preventing money laundering and terrorist financing.

-• Internal reporting channels: Providing employees with channels to report any suspicious activities they may come across within the organization encourages a proactive approach to AML compliance.
+• Internal reporting channels: Providing employees with channels to report any suspicious activities they may come across within the organisation encourages a proactive approach to AML compliance.
 This fosters a culture of compliance and encourages employees to be vigilant in detecting and reporting potential risks.

 Enhanced Risk Assessment and Ongoing Monitoring